loganfsmyth/babel/packages/babel-plugin-transform-runtime/README.md

 Another purpose of this transformer is to create a sandboxed environment for your code.
 If you use [babel-polyfill](http://babeljs.io/docs/usage/polyfill/) and the built-ins it provides such as `Promise`, `Set` and `Map`, those will pollute the global scope.
 While this might be ok for an app or a command line tool, it becomes a problem if your code is a library which you intend to publish for others to use or if you can't exactly control the environment in which your code will run.

-The transformer will alias these built-ins to `core-js` so you can use them seamlessly without having to require the polyfill.
+With the `useCoreJS: true` option, this transformer will alias these built-ins to `core-js` so you can use them seamlessly without having to require the polyfill.

 See the [technical details](#technical-details) section for more information on how this works and the types of transformations that occur.